 A: A dog bite claim falls under the purview of personal injury law, and most of the attorneys accepting personal injury clients take these cases on a contingency fee basis.
 This means the client only pays a percentage of their final case award to their attorney as their fee at the end of their case.
 However, they only owe a fee if their attorney wins the case.
 Other attorneys charge clients by the hour, and some offer flat fees for very specific legal services.
 Make sure you understand your attorney’s billing policy before you agree to their representation.

-The attorneys at Helton, Cody & Associates, PLLC, have years of professional experience handling all types of personal injury cases for clients in Conover and throughout Catawba County.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have years of professional experience handling all types of personal injury cases for clients in Conover and throughout Catawba County.
 When you choose our firm as your legal counsel, we can help determine the optimal path to recovering as much compensation as possible for your damages.
 If you are ready to learn what a Conover dog bite attorney can do for your case, contact us today to schedule your consultation with our team.